shruthisalimath/README-Maker/README.md

 1. Install NODE.js to run this application
 2. Create a .gitignore file and include node_modules/ and .DS_Store/ so that your node_modules directory isn't tracked or uploaded to GitHub.
 Be sure to create your .gitignore file before installing any npm dependencies.
 3. Make sure that your repo includes a package.json with the required dependencies.
 You can create one by running npm init when you first set up the project, before installing any dependencies.
-4. Run command npm i inquirer@verson8.2.4 from the integrated terminal to install inquirer.js package dependency.
+4. Run command npm i inquirer@8.2.4 from the integrated terminal to install inquirer.js package dependency.
 5. The application will be invoked by using the following command: node index.js

 ## Usage

 1. With the application invoked, you'll be prompted to answer a series of questions from the command line to generate a README.md for your project.
 2. Each question will pertain to a specific section of the README file you're creating.
 The questions for this application are located in the index.js file of this repository.
 3. Enter after answering each question to continue to the next prompt.
-When all the prompts are completed, a README.md file will automatically generate inside the explorer window of your project's repository.
+When all the prompts are completed, a README.md file will automatically generated.
-4. Open the GenerateReadMe.md file to view the results.
+4. Open the ReadMe.md file to view the results.
 You should now have a high-quality README file to use as a template for all your projects.
 5. Your README should be written in standard Markdown format with the title of your project listed at the top of the page.
 A License Badge should be displayed below the title of your project.
 Your README file should also contain a table of contents that corresponds to the headers for each section: Description, Installation, Usage, license, Contributors, Tests, Questions.

 ## Resources